reviews

 Director-Producer of the 1968 Elvis Comeback Special

-Emmy winner, Golden Globes nominee, Caucus of Producers, Directors and Writers 2011 winne
+Emmy winner, Golden Globes nominee, Caucus of Producers, Directors and Writers 2011 winner

 Reviews on the Documentary Film - The Big Shootout: The Life and Times of 1969